 Forensic Fun: Fantastic Fingerprints!

 BREAKING NEWS: There has been a crime at the Fun Science HQ.
-Chemical Cress has discovered that all of her delicious digestive cookies (with moist and savoury chocolate chips) for the Big Experiment have been eaten!
+Chemical Cress has discovered that all of her delicious digestive cookies for the Big Experiment have been eaten!

 Clearly, some forensic investigation (detective talk for “collecting clues”) is required.
 This is the perfect time to whip out our Fantastic Fingerprints experiment.